Census Resources for Educators

 Non-response Follow-up, Enumerator Visits

 For the 2020 Census, the U.S. Census Bureau will only visit homes that do not respond to the census.
-Census takers, also known as enumerators, will visit households that did not respond starting in late-April through early-July of 2020.
+Census takers, also known as enumerators, will visit households that did not respond starting in late-April and ending on July 31.